tomkelly111/Snap-Call-Coaching/README.md

 ## User Experience

-### Goal and Business Plan
+### Goal
 The goal of the website is to sell online poker coaching courses to all level of players.
 Courses range from absolute beginner right through to aspiring proffessionals.
 Price ranges for the courses reflect the level of expertise covered.

+#### Business Plan
+The site follows a Business to Consumer model.
+All of its services/products are online.
+The site sells online courses for a once off payment and some of the more advanced courses include one-on-one coaching sessions as part of the package.

-In designing the site these content questions were considered and answered as follows:
+##### In designing the site these content questions were considered and answered as follows:

 - What do  users need?
   - To learn how to play poker